-To ensure consistent results for our tests, we need to work with sample data that is reliable and unchanging.
-When testing jQuery code that is applied to a dynamic site, it can be beneficial to capture and store a static version of the page to run tests against.
-This approach also isolates your code's components, making it easier to determine whether errors are caused by server-side or browser-side code.
+In order to ensure consistent results for our tests, we need to work with sample data that is reliable and unchanging.
+When testing the jQuery code that is applied to a dynamic site, it can be beneficial to capture and store a static version of the page to run tests against.
+This approach also isolates your code's components, making it easier to determine whether errors are caused by the server-side or the browser-side code.